ISM-Thesis-MultiRobot-Partitioning/thesis-code/README.md

 The idea was to have isolated microservices, hence our use of docker containers.
 A [`docker-file.yml`](./docker-file.yml) is provided to make management of the containers easier; they include setting up of environment variables, and container specific setup.

 To further facilitate usage of the containers, we also used [mprocs][mprocs].
 An [`mprocs.yaml`](./mprocs.yaml) is given to have a fully and automatically created setup.
 The config file sets up processes for each docker container, which can very easily be started, restarted and stopped.
+You can simple launch mprocs with the given configuration using `mprocs` command without arguments.

 [mprocs]: https://github.com/pvolok/mprocs
 [mrs]: https://github.com/Mechaick/mrs-mapping-simulation.git